 - ‘Please can you break up these cardboard boxes?’
 So you need to replace ‘cardboard boxes’ which is the object of this phrasal verb, with the correct pronoun.
 The phrasal verb her is ‘to break up’.
 And you need to make sure that you’ve got the word order correct.

 So ‘these cardboard boxes’?
 Well, the correct object pronoun will be ‘them’.
 So ‘Please can you break up these cardboard boxes?’ becomes ‘Please can you break them up?’
 So the ‘them’ must come between the phrasal verb and its preposition.

 So do the same thing with these sentences.
 You might want to pause as you do it in your head or you say it out loud, after each sentence.

-[Answers are in the free PDF transcript which you can download above]
+[Answers are in the PDF transcript which you can download for free]

 OK.
 Go to the transcript to find the answers and see whether you got them right.
 It’s just practice – it’s much easier to learn this through listening and maybe you’ll get to the stage, where it sounds incorrect to you too, if someone gets it wrong.

 Enough for now.
 Have a lovely day.
 Speak to you again soon.
 Goodbye.